 Color Space: This option applies to computer and component video sources (except 480i/576i).
 It allows you to select a color space that has been specifically tuned for the input signal.
 When Auto is selected, the projector automatically determines the standard.
-To choose a different setting, turn off Auto, then choose RGB for computer sources, choose either SMPTE240, REC709 or REC601 for component video sources.
+To choose a different setting, turn off Auto, then choose RGB for computer sources, RGB Video for HDMI computer sources, and either REC709 or REC601 for component video sources.